Frequently Asked Questions

 Diabetes Canada is always looking for support from corporations, local businesses, schools, municipalities and communities.
 You can help by becoming a host for clothing donation bins, sponsoring a community clothing drive, becoming an apartment/condominium building pick up coordinator or arranging for your business or school to conduct a clothing drive on our behalf.
 For more information on how to get involved, contact us here.

 Each year, the program diverts more than 100 million lbs. of clothing and household items from landfill sites across Canada.
-This translates into savings of 942 million kWh of energy - equivalent to driving a compact car more than 46,000 times around the globe - and reduces our carbon footprint by 280 million kilograms.
+This translates into savings of 1 billion kWh of energy - Equivalent to removing 212,087 cars from roads - Saves 7,257.44 mature trees- Conserves 167,828.30 liters of water - and reduces our carbon footprint by 280 million pounds of CO2

 Yes.
 Canada's largest collector of clothing donations, the National Diabetes Trust (NDT), is a purpose driven social enterprise that has focused on the collection of textiles and small household items since 1985.
 100% of net proceeds raised by NDT directly supports the work of Diabetes Canada and the world-leading diabetes research, education, advocacy and programs it funds.
 NDT diverts 100 million pounds of textiles a year through the collection and sale of items.